Binary-Assassin/DevDay24-CTF-Writeups/Digital Forensics/Strange/readme.md

 We can check for the specific traffic by filtering it.
 For e.g. Here, I filtered for `http`
 ![image](https://github.com/0xZainRaza/DevDay24-CTF-Writeups/assets/128910142/b1ea8f86-5023-4386-8baf-39240f042345)

 Now right click on the on any packet.
-Go to Follow->Tcp Stream
+Go to File->Follow->Tcp Stream
 ![Screenshot (2)](https://github.com/0xZainRaza/DevDay24-CTF-Writeups/assets/128910142/87258f1f-efd2-4a6f-846b-4935ee4b2508)
 In TCP stream, you can view packet details.